kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 OOCSS is a beautifully crafted set of ideas by [Nicole Sullivan](https://twitter.com/stubbornella, "stubbornella at Twitter").
 The ideas include...

 * applying alls styling to CSS classes and not IDs, reserving IDs for JavaScript hooks.
-* separating the classes into two formats...one for style and one for structure.
+* separating these classes into two formats...one for style and one for structure.
-* in true object-oriented style, reusing the classes over your page elements as needed.
+* in true object-oriented style, reusing these classes across your page elements as needed.

+I applied these ideas to my page code

 <a name="mobile-first"></a>
 ### Mobile First
 "Mobile First" has gone from a buzz word to a *de facto* standard.
 It basically means "develop and position content for mobile devices before doing so for desktop devices"...this should always be applied to both content strategy and code.